Bright Health Group Inc. (BHG) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Bright Health Group Inc. (BHG) is $1.50, The public float for BHG is 593.79M, and currently, short sellers hold a 1.92% ratio of that float.
-The average trading volume of BHG on March 28, 2023 was 2.52M shares.
+The average price predicted for Bright Health Group Inc. (BHG) by analysts is $1.50, The public float for BHG is 593.79M, and at present, short sellers hold a 1.92% of that float.
+On March 31, 2023, the average trading volume of BHG was 2.70M shares.

 BHG’s Market Performance